Travel & conservation company, since 1991

 © Bart Lukasik

 Leatherback turtles are propelled by the largest flippers of all sea turtles – the flippers can reach 2.5 metres in length.
-They allow the leatherback to achieve considerable speed needed to traverse long distances, which unfortunately no scuba diver can possibly match.
-Sightings of these turtles underwater are few and far between, especially as these turtles do not favour coral reefs and only pass through in order to get to the beaches, where they nest and lay eggs.
+They allow the leatherback to achieve considerable speed needed to traverse long distances, which unfortunately no scuba diver can match.
+Sightings of these turtles underwater are few and far between, especially as these turtles do not favour coral reefs and only pass through to get to the beaches, where they nest and lay eggs.

-You can, however, see them on one of the north-east coast beaches of South Africa, like Sodwana Bay and St. Lucia in Isimangaliso Wetland Park.
-During nesting season, which takes place in summer months in South Africa, leatherbacks can be spotted, mostly at night, laying eggs in the beach sand across many kilometres of local beaches.
+You can, however, see them on one of the northeast coast beaches of South Africa, like Sodwana Bay and St. Lucia in Isimangaliso Wetland Park.
+During nesting season, which takes place in the summer months in South Africa, leatherbacks can be spotted, mostly at night, laying eggs in the beach sand across many kilometres of local beaches.
 Find your environmentally responsible turtle watch operator and meet one of the last living dinosaurs of our time.

 juvenile